Da-Coder-Jr/E-Z-profile/README.md

 - **Custom Colors**: Customize the color scheme to match your personal brand

 ## How to Customize - Fork on github
+>  **WARNING!**
+>  Fork this

 ### 1. Edit Configuration File

-Open [`src/config/profileConfig.ts`](https://github.com/Da-Coder-Jr/E-Z-profile/blob/main/src/config/profileConfig.ts) and update the values with your information.
+Open src/config/profileConfig.ts and update the values with your information.

 ### 2. Disabling Sections